Per Occurrence vs Aggregate Limits in Car Insurance: What's the Difference?

 State Minimums Are Not Enough

-Most state minimum liability limits — such as 25/50/25 — are far too low to cover a serious multi-vehicle accident.
-A single hospitalization can easily exceed $100,000.
+Most state minimum liability limits are far too low to cover a serious multi-vehicle accident.
+A single hospitalization can easily exceed $100,000, and the average bodily injury claim reached approximately $29,900 per injured person in 2025.
 Never rely solely on state minimums if you have assets to protect.
+Check out our guide on whether you're underinsured to see where your policy stands.

 Smart Savings Made Simple!